Morris County Alimony Lawyer

 At present, there is no universal formula for calculating alimony in the state of New Jersey.
 Courts consider a wide variety of factors specific to each marriage situation.
 These factors are written out in the state’s statutes and include elements like the length of the marriage, the ability of each spouse to earn enough money for their personal needs, and each spouse’s level of education, as well as any existing and valid marital agreement or parenting plan for child custody.

-By reviewing these factors, courts in Morris County could get an accurate picture of the responsibilities of each spouse and decide on a fair allotment of spousal support.
+By reviewing these factors, courts could get an accurate picture of the responsibilities of each spouse and decide on a fair allotment of spousal support.
 Courts may also consider the effect of taxes on alimony since the paying spouse could usually deduct alimony from their taxes while the receiving spouse is typically taxed on the alimony they receive.
-An attorney in Morris County could help a person decide the appropriate amount of alimony in their case.
+A local attorney could help a person decide the appropriate amount of alimony in their case.

 A Morris County Alimony Attorney Could Help